Financial endowment: History

+The earliest endowed professorship in Britain was the Regius Professor of Medicine established in 1497 in Aberdeen by King James IV of Scotland.
+This was followed in England by the endowment of Lady Margaret Professor of Divinity at Oxford and Lady Margaret's Professor of Divinity at Cambridge in 1502 by Lady Margaret Beaufort, Countess of Richmond and grandmother to the future king Henry VIII.
+Nearly 50 years later, Henry VIII established regius professorships at Oxford and Cambridge in divinity (theology), civil law, Hebrew, Greek, and physic (medicine).
+Other individuals also endowed professorships, such as the Lucasian Chair of Mathematics at Cambridge, endowed in 1663 by Henry Lucas.

 Modern college and university endowments

 Academic institutions, such as colleges and universities, will frequently control an endowment fund that finances a portion of the operating or capital requirements of the institution.
 In addition to a general endowment fund, each university may also control a number of restricted endowments that are intended to fund specific areas within the institution.
 The most common examples are endowed professorships (also known as named chairs), and endowed scholarships or fellowships.

-The practice of endowing professorships began in the modern European university system in England on September 8, 1502, when Lady Margaret Beaufort, Countess of Richmond and grandmother to the future king Henry VIII, created the first endowed chairs in divinity at the universities of Oxford (Lady Margaret Professor of Divinity) and Cambridge (Lady Margaret's Professor of Divinity).
-Nearly 50 years later, Henry VIII established the Regius Professorships at both universities, this time in five subjects: divinity, civil law, Hebrew, Greek, and physic—the last of those corresponding to what is now known as medicine and basic sciences.
-Today, the University of Glasgow has fifteen Regius Professorships.

-Private individuals also adopted the practice of endowing professorships.
-Isaac Newton held the Lucasian Chair of Mathematics at Cambridge beginning in 1669, more recently held by the celebrated physicist Stephen Hawking.

 In the United States, the endowment is often integral to the financial health of educational institutions.
 Alumni or friends of institutions sometimes contribute capital to the endowment.
 The use of endowment funding is strong in the United States and Canada but less commonly found outside of North America, with the exceptions of Cambridge and Oxford universities.
 Endowment funds have also been created to support secondary and elementary school districts in several states in the United States.